adithyang64/KafkaMongoDBSpark-DataPipeline/README.md

 main.py
 ```

-Run the kafka_consumer_all.py which reads data from each created Kafka Topics and dumps into the respective MongoDB Collection.
+Run the kafka_consumer_all.py in Terminal 2, which reads data from each created Kafka Topics and dumps into the respective MongoDB Collection.
 ```
 kafka_consumer_all.py
 ```